 The label and the people who work there shaped my aesthetic in many ways: high production values, detailed recording, and a marketing sensibility shaped by intelligence and dignity.
 Of course, you can’t talk about the aesthetic of the label without talking about Manfred Eicher, so I won’t, except to say anyone who’s worked in any capacity with the label knows these three thoughts all too well: 1.
 Manfred will really like this thing.
 2. Manfred will not like this thing.
-3. Why do I care if Manfred likes this or not?
+3. Why should I care if Manfred likes this or not?

 Thus, my musical consciousness has been slowly warped over the years by the label’s artists, its founder, and its employees.

-Connors In college I looked for work in the music industry, anything, anywhere.
+Playlist Annotations Connors In college I looked for work in the music industry, anything, anywhere.
 I picked up a temporary job working as a security guard for Schon Productions, $20 a concert.
 I was working for Schon at the St. Paul Civic Center one afternoon in 1974 preparing for a Steve Miller concert when Return to Forever (the warm-up act) loaded in.
 Return to Forever was touring their new album, Hymn of the Seventh Galaxy.
 Bill Connors played guitar, a black Les Paul.
 He was very good.
 When the sound check finished a friend of mine walked over and said helpfully, “Your mouth was open while they were playing.”
 I closed it and said, “Well, you know, the guitar player.”

 I bought Bill Connors’ album Theme to the Gaurdian (yes, mis-spelled, probably not on purpose) and listened to it every morning, every day.
 Years later I put on the album for a friend while cleaning up the studio after a long day’s work and she said, “Wow Steve, sounds like you.”
-No, I sound like Bill Connors—his left-hand vibrato, his sense of space, his liquid phrasing, the way he lingers on a note.
+No, in fact I sound like Bill Connors—his left-hand vibrato, his sense of space, his liquid phrasing, the way he lingers on a note.

 One of the first conversations I had with Manfred concerned that album..
 He put his coffee down, paused dramatically and said, “Ultimate acoustic guitar album.”